Armadillos Feed on Grubs, Worms, and Beetles

 Be that as it may, trapping is still one of the cheapest, most humane, and most reliable methods of armadillo removal.
 Armadillos are clever animals, but they have been known to favor a few observable routes through their preferred hunting grounds.
 They tend to stick close to cover, should the need arise for them to defend themselves, to placing traps next to a fence or a wall line is generally a good idea.

 If you can locate their burrow, you can also place a trap at the entrance, so there’s no chance that an armadillo could possibly miss it.
 Once you manage to trap an armadillo, you can fairly easily relocate it to a wooded, out-of-the-way area.
 Even with this precaution, it’s still possible for other armadillos to enter your yard, which means that maintaining constant vigilance is key to a long-term armadillo removal program.

 Cantu Pest Control cares about safe and humane trapping of the wildlife that has invaded your home or business.
 We believe that wildlife invaders do not have to be killed in order to solve the invasion.
 After our professionals have properly and thoroughly employed measures that will eliminate future wildlife infestation then the property owner may choose to have any wildlife in and around the property caught in humane traps.

-If scorpions have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced scorpion removal experts.
+If armadillos have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.